Science and technology in Kyrgyzstan: Higher education

-Kyrgyzstan spends more on education than most of its neighbors : 5.53% of GDP in 2014, according to the UNESCO Institute for Statistics.
-This is close to the level in 2008 (5.91% of GDP) but lower than the peak in government education spending of 7.40% of GDP in 2012.
-Higher education spending has declined in recent years from 0.97% of GDP in 2008 and 0.89% of GDP in 2012 to just 0.26% of GDP in 2014.

-According to the government's Review of the Cost-Effectiveness of the Education System of Kyrgyzstan, there were 52 institutions offering higher education in 2011.
-Many universities are more interested in chasing revenue than providing quality education; they multiply the so-called ‘contract’ student groups who are admitted not on merit but rather for their ability to afford tuition fees, thereby saturating the labor market with skills it does not want.
-The professionalism of faculty is also low.
-In 2011, six out of ten faculty held only a bachelor's degree, 15% a master's, 20% a Candidate of Science degree, 1% a PhD and 5% a Doctor of Science (the highest degree level).

 The National Education Development Strategy (2012−2020) prioritizes improving the quality of higher education.
 By 2020, the target is for all faculty to have a minimum master's qualification and for 40% to hold a Candidate of Science and 10% either a PhD or Doctor of Science degree.
 The quality assurance system is also to be revamped.
 In addition, the curriculum will be revised to align it with national priorities and strategies for the region's economic development.
 A teacher evaluation system will be introduced and there will be a review of existing funding mechanisms for higher education.

 Science and technology

+Kyrgyzstan was ranked 96th in the Global Innovation Index in 2025.